ropensci/roweb3/content/blog/2023-12-22-news-december-2023/index.md

 tags:
   - newsletter
 slug: news-december-2023
-description: donate to rOpenSci; deposits package for data publishing; a package a day; new packags and package news
+description: donate to rOpenSci; deposits package for data publishing; a package a day; new packages and package news
 params:
   last_newsletter: "2023-11-24"
 ---